Idaho Debt Relief

 Homeowner Debt

-Monthly mortgage debt increased by 7.3% across the U.S. from 2021 to 2022.
+Monthly mortgage debt increased by $75 billion across the U.S. in Quarter 3 of 2024.
 This accounts only for the mortgage and interest.
 Property taxes and homeowner association charges run this figure up even further.
-In an uncertain financial situation, a homeowner’s mortgage and the debt incurred for maintenance and upgrades to the property may get out of control and threaten a borrower’s ability to retain ownership of their home.

 Retirement Debt